MartinPham/Swipe2KillAll/README.md

 1) Install

-Add Cydia repo http://martinpham.gitlab.io/cydia then search TouchHome
+Add Cydia repo http://martinpham.gitlab.io/cydia then search Swipe 2 Kill All

 or